Trump: I Only Went to Bunker for ‘Short Period’ for an ‘Inspection’

 Per multiple reports, the president spent roughly an hour in the bunker—which is usually reserved for times of war and terrorist attacks—on Friday night.
 Officials have said the decision was made by the Secret Service as loud protests reached the White House barriers.
 Sources also said that the president’s family was there with him.

-Trump and Kilmeade would then move on to discuss the outrage that has sparked over the president’s St. John’s Church photo-op, which was preceded by law enforcement violently clearing peaceful protesters from Lafayette Park to make way for the president’s foot trek from the White House.
+Trump and Kilmeade also discussed the outrage sparked by the president’s St. John’s Church photo-op, which was preceded by law enforcement violently clearing peaceful protesters from Lafayette Park to make way for the president’s foot trek from the White House.

 Despite multiple reporters, clergy, and demonstrators saying they were hit with tear-gas and video showing police shooting such munitions into the gathering, the president repeatedly called it “fake news” while urging listeners to get the “real story” from far-right website The Federalist.
 He also waved off criticism he’s received from clergy over the political stunt, claiming most faith leaders “loved” it.